-PERFORMING ARTS FORT WORTH ANNOUNCES BROADWAY AT THE BASS CANCELLATIONS
+PERFORMING ARTS FORT WORTH ANNOUNCES BROADWAY AT THE BASS CANCELLATION

-These new cancellations come on the heels of previously announced cancellations of COME FROM AWAY, MY FAIR LADY, CATS, Elton John & Tim Rice’s AIDA, THE CHER SHOW, CHICAGO, WAITRESS and THE VAGINA MONOLOGUES.
+This new cancellation comes on the heels of previously announced cancellations of COME FROM AWAY, MY FAIR LADY, DISNEY’S THE LION KING, DEAR EVAN HANSEN, CATS, Elton John & Tim Rice’s AIDA, THE CHER SHOW, CHICAGO, WAITRESS and THE VAGINA MONOLOGUES.

 As was previously announced, the highly anticipated Fort Worth debut of HAMILTON has been rescheduled to Jan.
 18-Feb.
 6, 2022.